BE A BETTER LAWYER:

 The Course

-Spanish for Lawyers is a one-week professional language learning experience that includes:
+Spanish for Lawyers is a one-week

-Three hours daily of intensive small-group Spanish instruction at your level: beginner, intermediate, and advanced.
+Three hours daily of intensive small-group Spanish instruction at your level:

 No prior Spanish language experience necessary.
 Five days of instruction focus on practical legal vocabulary and representation of immigrants.
 The emphasis is on confidence and fluency in verbal communication.

-Visits to a migrant safe house puts learning to use immediately.
+Visit to a migrant safe house puts learning to use immediately.

 Cultural and social events reinforce language learning and highlight the issue of migration.